Back to Portfolio

 The Real Question

 The real question with Kilroy Realty is not whether office buildings still matter.
 Of course they do -- 9 million square feet of demand in San Francisco alone confirms that.
-The real question is whether the market's reflexive revulsion toward anything labeled "office REIT" has created a pricing anomaly so severe that it overwhelms the genuine structural risks.
-Put differently: is the market's pattern-matching ("office = COVID loser = avoid") overriding its calculator?
+The real question is whether the market's reflexive revulsion toward anything labeled "office REIT," now compounded by tariff-driven recession panic, has created a pricing anomaly so severe that it overwhelms the genuine structural risks.
+Put differently: is the market's pattern-matching ("office = COVID loser = avoid, plus recession = sell everything cyclical") overriding its calculator?

 Hidden Assumptions